wjassim/WARP-Q/README.md

 ```

 ### 8. WARP-Q Score Normalization
 The WARP-Q metric provides raw scores that exhibit a **negative correlation** with quality.
 This means that **lower values (closer to zero) indicate higher quality, while higher scores reflect lower quality**.
-This behavior arises because WARP-Q is based on the **alignment cost** between the reference and degraded speech signals.
+This behavior arises because WARP-Q is based on the alignment cost between the reference and degraded speech signals.

 #### Why Alignment Cost Gives Negative Quality Score Correlation?:
-The alignment cost is calculated using **Subsequence Dynamic Time Warping (SDTW)**, which measures how well the degraded speech aligns with the reference speech over time.
-When the alignment cost is **low**, it indicates that the codec or degradation type has **preserved the speech signal well**, resulting in higher quality.
-Conversely, a **high alignment cost** suggests more distortion, meaning the signal quality has deteriorated.
+The alignment cost is calculated using Subsequence Dynamic Time Warping (SDTW), which measures how well the degraded speech aligns with the reference speech over time.
+When the alignment cost is low, it indicates that the codec or degradation type has preserved the speech signal well, resulting in higher quality.
+Conversely, a high alignment cost suggests more distortion, meaning the signal quality has deteriorated.

 #### Normalization Process:
 To present WARP-Q scores with **positive correlation** (where higher scores indicate better quality), we normalize the raw WARP-Q scores to a **0 to 1 scale**.
 The normalization is performed using the following equation: